actions-marketplace-validations/anauskadutta_sample2/README.md

 # sample2
-This POC is to test integration with JFrog Artifactory
+This POC is to test creation of custom actions using Docker container.